 Meet the Grantees

-The Urban Indian Health Institute (UIHI) is pleased to announce the 2017-2018 BRANCH Community Grants Program award recipients.
+The Urban Indian Health Institute (UIHI) is pleased to announce the 2017-2018 Community Grants Program award recipients.
 Grantee communities will spend the next seven months developing and implementing indigenous approaches to diabetes (Diabetes Mellitus Type I and II) prevention and management and associated risk factors.
 Awarded communities include:

 American Indian Health & Services (AIHS) – Santa Barbara, CA

 AIHS will enhance the Syuxtun Plant Mentorship project to reclaim traditional knowledge of nutritious plant-based foods with the Santa Barbara urban Indian community.
 AIHS will offer apprenticeships and host workshops focused on cooking and preparing healthy indigenous foods.
 Lessons on food security/sovereignty, traditional methods of food preparation, and nutrition education will be integrated in workshops.

 Fresno American Indian Health Project (FAIHP) – Fresno, CA